 Welcome to the FTD Educação Foreign Rights Catalogue – Books for Children and Young Adult.
 In order to stay in tune with the latest digital innovation, we have prepared an interactive catalogue where you can find out more about our books through booktrailers and previews.
 Plus, filters will help improve your searches.
 You’ll discover interesting, award-winning books, as well as our incredible backlist.
 Come explore the FTD Educação world of books!
 Have an amazing experience!

-FTD Educação has been in the publishing market since 1902 and Literature is one of our main interests.
-Our catalogue is greatly diversified, with close to 680 titles for readers from toddlers to young adults, including renowned Brazilian authors such as Ana Maria Machado, winner of the Hans Christian Andersen Award.
-In addition, our catalogue features renowned titles that have received important literary awards, such as the White Ravens, Jabuti (Brazilian Book Chambers) and the FNLIJ (the Brazilian section of IBBY).
-International partnerships brighten our catalogue even more.
+FTD Educação has been in the publishing market since 1902, and Literature is one of our main interests.
+The publisher’s catalog is greatly diversified, with around 600 titles in children’s and young adult literature, including renowned authors, such as Ana Maria Machado, winner of the Hans Christian Andersen Award.
+Additionally, it features illustrious books that received important national and international recognitions, such as the Jabuti Award, the FNLIJ Award (IBBY Brazilian branch) and The White Ravens Catalog.
+FTD Educação holds subsidiaries, distributors, and service centers to ensure that your books reach the largest number of children and young people in every Brazilian state.

 Tassia Oliveira